 As you can see, I like to use breakouts from consolidations to trigger my entries, and then my stop loss can go on the other side of the consolidation assuming all the other parameters of my strategy are also present (otherwise, no trade).

-But if going long you could also tuck your stop loss below a recent swing low, or below candlestick pattern you like.
+If you go long you could also tuck your stop loss below a recent swing low, or below candlestick pattern you like.
 If going short, you could put your stop loss just above a swing high or above a candlestick pattern.

 Here’s another example of stop losses during an uptrend.
 The EURUSD is rallying higher, then pulling back and forming a bullish engulfing pattern (where an up candle engulfs the prior down candle, and both are reasonably large).
 IF using a bullish engulfing pattern in this context for an entry, a stop loss could be placed just below the low of the bullish candlestick pattern.